Raval97/Posts-And-Users-Java-Program/README.md

 The program also includes a set of tests to check if it works correctly

-Program implemented in java jdk 1.8 using the Intelij Idea 2019.3.3 program
+Program implemented in java jdk 1.8 using the Intelij IDEA2019.3.3 program

 Example of program operation: